tanoconsulting/ezmigrationbundle2/README.md

     composer update tanoconsulting/ezmigrationbundle2

+For upgrades from kaliop/ezmigrationbundle, see the instructions in [ezmigrationbundle_to_ezmigrationbundle2.md](Resources/doc/Upgrading/ezmigrationbundle_to_ezmigrationbundle2.md).

-For upgrades from beta releases to 1.0, see the instructions at the bottom of this readme.
+For upgrades from beta versions of ezmigrationbundle2, see the instructions at the bottom of this readme.

 ## Getting started